Dog phobia therapy where the end goal isn’t to love dogs…

 I work with adults (18+) only who want to work on their dog phobia, and/or PTSD from dog attacks or incidents, in the gold-standard way.

-My other speciality is working with high-achieving introverts whose fear of failure or rejection shows up as overthinking, ‘high-functioning’ anxiety, and fleaves them feeling not good enough, keeping them from living as their real, authentic selves - see here
+My other speciality is working with high-achievers whose fear of failure or rejection shows up as low self-esteem, ‘high-functioning’ anxiety, or OCD, and leaves them feeling not good enough, keeping them from living as their real, authentic selves - see here.

 I also have a particular interest and knowledge in working with people who are neurodivergent or LGBTQIA+.